GeoffAWaddington/CSI30Wiki/Pages.md

 CSI's included support files should already have a page called "HomePage" created for you to make first-time setup easy.
 If not there, as a best practice, your first page should be called "HomePage" (if anything just for consistency).
 Any pages you create beyond that can be named whatever you'd like.

 Now you can begin adding surfaces (Add MIDI or Add OSC buttons) and selecting which .mst/.osc and Zone folder each Page will utilize.
-See [Installation](https://github.com/GeoffAWaddington/reaper_csurf_integrator/wiki/Installation and Setup) for instructions on how to setup a surface.
+See [[Installation|Installation-and-Setup]] for instructions on how to setup a surface.

 ## Paging Actions
 If using multiple Pages, the buttons on surface can be assigned to switch between Pages.
 Use the CSI **GoPage** action to jump between Pages in CSI.
 Use **NextPage** to cycle between Pages.
 In the below example, I have a Page called Home and another called Mix...